 When I shifted industry, I lost some of my confidence in what I should be doing.
 I became a beginner again, and being a beginner once more gave me the confidence to take another shot at doing the things that truly matter.

 Now that I know better, I can also do better.
-Leaving a job without a backup may not be ideal, especially for those supporting their own families, but you can always prepare.
+Leaving a job without a backup may not be ideal, especially for those supporting their families, but you can always prepare.

 There will always be pros and cons when we lose our job.
-That is why we need to keep on learning, so when an opportunity presents itself, we will have the courage, knowledge, and skills to leap forward.
+That is why we need to keep learning, so when an opportunity presents itself, we will have the courage, knowledge, and skills to leap forward.